SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-device-channels.md

 ---
-title: SharePoint 2013 Design Manager device channels ms.prod: SHAREPOINT ms.assetid: a924bd7b-a5e3-41bf-b0a7-3e43945fa951
+title: SharePoint Design Manager device channels ms.prod: SHAREPOINT ms.assetid: a924bd7b-a5e3-41bf-b0a7-3e43945fa951
 ---

-# SharePoint 2013 Design Manager device channels
+# SharePoint Design Manager device channels
-Learn about, plan and configure a device channels experience on a SharePoint 2013 site.
+Learn about, plan and configure a device channels experience on a SharePoint site.
 ## Introduction to device channels
 <a name="Int"> </a>

 Browsing the web on a mobile device is now so common that a SharePoint site must be optimized for readability and ease of use on smartphones and other mobile devices such as tablets.
-With device channels in SharePoint 2013, you can render a single publishing site in multiple ways by using different designs that target different devices.
-This article can help you plan for using the device channels feature in SharePoint 2013.
+With device channels in SharePoint, you can render a single publishing site in multiple ways by using different designs that target different devices.
+This article can help you plan for using the device channels feature in SharePoint.
 It provides a detailed overview of the feature itself, and provides the necessary information for creating a device channel.
 Also, after reading this article, you'll know what device channels you need to implement, and how to implement those channels.

-Device channels are available only for SharePoint 2013 publishing sites.
+Device channels are available only for SharePoint publishing sites.
 Before you implement device channels, you should already have a general understanding of the parts of a SharePoint site, how a SharePoint page is put together, and a general understanding of design manager.
-For more information about the SharePoint page model, including master page and page layouts, see  [Overview of the SharePoint 2013 page model](overview-of-the-sharepoint-page-model.md).
-For more information about design manager, see  [Overview of Design Manager in SharePoint 2013](overview-of-design-manager-in-sharepoint.md).
+For more information about the SharePoint page model, including master page and page layouts, see  [Overview of the SharePoint page model](overview-of-the-sharepoint-page-model.md).
+For more information about design manager, see  [Overview of Design Manager in SharePoint](overview-of-design-manager-in-sharepoint.md).